 I have now also decided to study consumer psychology so I can really get a whole picture of design and how it is perceived.
 Some of my favourite readings so far are: Journal of Consumer Psychology, Nudge (by Cass Sunstein); Decoded (by Phil Barden), Predictably Irrational (by Dan Ariely), Thinking Fast and Slow (by Daniel Kahneman) and Brandwashed (by Martin Lindstrom).
 As well as a whole heap of design books too!

 As well as crafting and designing websites, logos and assets, I have also decided to help share my knowledge.
-I know not everyone can get access to expensive psychology journals (like the Journal of Consumer Psychology or the Journal of Consumer Behaviour) and not everyone can understand those journals (or are interested enough to try) - so I decided to try and share the articles I find most interesting, in a way that makes it accessible to any reader.
+I know not everyone can get access to expensive psychology journals (like the Journal of Consumer Psychology or the Journal of Consumer Behaviour) - so I decided to try and share the articles I find most interesting, in a way that makes it accessible to any reader.
 I also want to share my knowledge of design, how to's, lessons learned along the way, as well as articles on self care and productivity.
 A true blend of psychology and design!

-Thank you for you interest in me :) I hope you find something here you like!
-Please feel free to get in touch - I answer ever email personally and always enjoy hearing from you.
+Thank you for your interest in me :) I hope you find something here you like!
+Please feel free to get in touch - I answer every email personally and always enjoy hearing from you.
 Thanks :)

 Where to next?
 Read my blog for tips and ideas :)